 If you meet all attendance and other requirements, you will be sent a certificate (PDF) after completion of the course.

-It is your responsibility to verify the validity of the Summer School validate it for credits at your home University, ideally before applying.
+It is your responsibility to verify the validity of the Summer School for credits at your home University, ideally before applying.

 Ghent University is offering several scholarships, which - depending on your circumstances - can cover